Contributor: Cedar Crest Hospital clinical team member Erica Smith, MA, NCC.

 Cocaine is an extremely addictive substance, with approximately 75% of all people who try it becoming addicted to it.
 On average, only one in every four individuals is able to quit using the substance on their own.
+One reason is due to the effects of cocaine withdrawal.

 When people use cocaine, they experience feelings of euphoria and exhilaration.
 When a person is using an excessive amount of cocaine and then stops, or drastically cuts down on the amount that he or she is using, a withdrawal period ensues.